dianekaplan/django-familytree/README.md

 For example a third cousin may have ID: 15NathanNoahMichaelMarc.
 Then a spouse who married in is that ID + SP, etc.

 **Other usage notes**
 - We'll default to showing a person's given name(s) and last name, but if you'd like to use some other nickname you can update "display_name" field.
 (We show that instead, if it's populated)
-- Filtering content: some relatives/users are only related to one part of the family, so I want to only show them people/images that are related to them.
-I think of the family tree as having 4 sections (one for each of my 4 grandparents), and in the numbering scheme mentioned above that corresponds to families 4, 5, 6, and 7.
-You'll see these 4 fields on person/family/image/video records as a way to flag true/false for being in that branch.
-(For example my person record is true for all 4, where my mom's will only be true for 4 and 5).
-This is one bare-bones way to reduce the scope of what different users see, but down the road we could make it more granular.